 For this blackberry tart, you can either use almond flour or whole almonds.
 I find that almond flour works just as well as making your own ground almonds and it saves time!
 If you are set on making your own, just place blanched almonds into a food processor and pulse into a fine flour.

 The All-Butter Crust

 My one and only, favorite recipe for tarts!
 I use this all-butter crust recipe for my frangipane tart and for many of my recipes!
-I will have a full-length video tutorial on making the crust coming next week!
-Check back here then!
+I have a full-length video tutorial on making the crust here.
+Make sure to check it out!